Menu

 Corporate Defendants

-A Profile Report on the corporation from the Corporate Registry will have this information.
-Some courts require you to file the Profile Report with your claim.
-Profile Reports can be printed from the Corporate Registry website if you have the correct name and entity number of the corporation.
+A profile report on the corporation from the Corporate Registry will have this information.
+Some courts require you to file the profile report with your claim.
+Profile reports can be printed from the Corporate Registry website if you have the correct name and entity number of the corporation.
 They can also be ordered by phone (1-866-275-4721) or fax (306-787-8999).
-A fee is charged by the Corporate Registry for this information.
+The Corporate Registry charges a fee for this information.

 Unincorporated Businesses

-The defendant may also be an unincorporated business carried on under a different name than its owner.
-If you are claiming against a business that is not incorporated you should name both the business and the individual who owns the business.
+The defendant may also be an unincorporated business.
+This kind of business is carried on personally by its owner using a different name instead of through a separate corporation.
+If you are claiming against a business that is not incorporated, you should name both the business and the individual who owns the business.

 Example:

-The Defendant, John Richard Black resides in the City of Regina, Saskatchewan, and carries on business under the name of Black's Autobody.
+2. The Defendant, John Richard Black, resides in the City of Regina, Saskatchewan, and carries on business under the name of Black's Autobody.

 Example: